 Get more travel inspiration, tips and exclusive offers sent straight to your inbox with our weekly newsletter.

-This article was originally published in 2010 and updated in 2018 by Mikki Brammer.
+This article was originally published in 2010.
+It was updated in June 2019.